Our goal is to make your vacation getaway comfortable, welcoming and relaxing.

 Well, in 1965, a young couple, Doug & Cathie White came to Gowganda and fell in love with the area.
 They were shown the land that the lodge now sits on.
 With very little money and a dream, the lodge was established.

 Doug is originally from England and Cathie from Scotland.
 When deciding on the name for the lodge, they wanted it to stand out and be different.
 With many choices to choose from, Cathie and Doug finally decided on "Auld Reekie".
 Why?
 Cathie's home town, Edinborough, was nicknamed Auld Reekie.
 It means "Old Smokie".
-When fires were lit in the homes, the smoke from the chimneys would linger above, hence the name "Auld Reekie" in the Scottish language..
+When fires were lit in the homes, the smoke from the chimneys would linger above, hence the name "Auld Reekie" in the Gaelic language..

 Doug and Cathie White built the infrastructure, the name and the reputation of Auld Reekie Lodge with hard work, dedication and a vision.
 We, Urs and Diane Brunner, continue on their legacy and take Auld Reekie into the future with the same commitment and passion that the White's gave.